 Director - Creator

 Éamon is committed to developing equitable and accountable industry practices, regularly dramaturging for storytellers centering trans experiences.
-A graduate of The University of Chicago, Éamon extended their studies in directing at The National Theater Institute after completing independent research with Royal Shakespeare Company, Shakespeare Birthplace Trust, and Folger Library Institute.
-They are a 2019 Trans Lab Fellow, a 2019 Sokoloff Arts Fellow, and a member of the 2017-19 SDCF Observership Classes.
+A graduate of The University of Chicago, Éamon extended their studies in directing at The National Theater Institute and SDCF after completing independent research with Royal Shakespeare Company, Shakespeare Birthplace Trust, and Folger Library Institute.
+They are a 2019 Trans Lab Fellow, a 2019 Sokoloff Arts Fellow, and member of The Ring of Keys.

 I must enter the room barefoot.